- What we collect

 Today, only Western Australia continues to maintain a separate State electoral roll.

 Electoral rolls are lists of people who are eligible to vote, and who have enrolled to do so – they are not lists of people who have voted.
-Lists of electors were printed annually (and sometimes even more frequently!).
+Lists of electors were printed annually (or sometimes more frequently!).
+Some States such as Queensland print rolls on an as-required basis.

 To ensure the integrity of the roll, it has always been made available for public inspection to allow individuals to challenge the eligibility of other voters.
 You may even find reports in historic newspapers on Trove of individuals being caught voting in a division they don’t reside in.